 We are very proud of our philanthropic efforts.
 Our founder is a Wounded Warrior, shot by a sniper in 2006 in Baghdad.
 Therefore, as a Wounded Warrior and as a service disabled veteran who owns a small business, two of our primary focuses are helping Wounded Warriors and other Vetrepreneurs.
 Second, we help innocent children impacted by war including Gold Star families.
 Third, we prefer to help smaller grassroots organizations.

 We also do more than simple donations – we prefer to be engaged as volunteers in the causes we support.
-For example, our CEO is a certified peer mentor with the Wounded Warrior Project and with the USSOCOM Care Coalition and has served as a primary peer mentor to 4 Special Operations wounded warriors, (3 Green Berets and an Air Force Combat Controller).
+For example, our CEO is a certified peer mentor with the Wounded Warrior Project, the USSOCOM Care Coalition, and has served as a primary peer mentor to 4 Special Operations wounded warriors (3 Green Berets and an Air Force Combat Controller).
 We have helped a non-profit get started called Invisible Wounds (for PTSD).
 We serve as business mentors for transitioning Vets with Commit Foundation.
-Our PMO is a Docent with National Air & Space Museum.

 Over our history we have donated to a number of causes ranging from breast cancer to autism and non-profits both large and small.
 Here are just a few of the organizations we are proud to support.